RagtimeGal/quartz--encyclopedia-mysenvaria/content/Encyclopedia Mysenvaria/Culture/Sciences & Technologies/Scientific Branches/Astronomy.md

-Astronomy[](Meta/Stubs.md)confused with [[Encyclopedia Mysenvaria/Culture/Sciences & Technologies/Scientific Branches/Wizardry|wizardry]].
+Astronomy is a study often confused with [[Encyclopedia Mysenvaria/Culture/Sciences & Technologies/Scientific Branches/Wizardry|wizardry]].
 While many wizards may also practice astronomy it is a separate area of study.
 Astronomy involves the observation and interpretation of stars to create a better understanding of the [[Encyclopedia Mysenvaria/Biology/Sophonts/Gods|Gods]] and [[Encyclopedia Mysenvaria/Culture/Languages/God Tongue]].

 To become an astronomer requires a keen eye and great understanding of the natural world, one that anyone can master with years of study and practice.
 Wizardry can sometimes play a role in easing the process of proper measurements. [[Encyclopedia Mysenvaria/Culture/Sciences & Technologies/Scientific Branches/Wizardry#Written Magic|Enchantments]] can be used on astronomical tools to provide more accurate measurements and more recently have even been used to [[Encyclopedia Mysenvaria/Culture/Sciences & Technologies/Technologies/Printing Press|print]] the proper measurements.